 Understanding MLB Odds

-As is the case with every sport, many intricacies go into betting on Major League Baseball games.
-If anything, betting on baseball can be more complicated than several other sports because the game is broken down into nine innings, and the result of each can potentially be wagered on.
+As with every sport, many intricacies go into betting on Major League Baseball games.
+If anything, betting on baseball can be more complicated than several other sports because the game is divided into nine innings, and the result of each can potentially be wagered on.

-There are also common MLB gambling strategies such as wagering on the first five innings of a game or betting on runs not to score in the first inning.
-It's a complicated sport from a betting perspective, so below we're providing a guide to understanding the MLB odds and lines baseball bettors will encounter.
+There are also common MLB gambling strategies, such as wagering on the first five innings of a game or betting on runs not to score in the first inning.
+Baseball is a complicated sport from a betting perspective, so below, we're providing a guide to understanding the MLB odds and lines baseball bettors will encounter.

 How to Read MLB Betting Odds